 A free resource that provides access to information and support for individuals and families living with developmental disabilities.

 Phone: (443) 923-9268

 Dr. Mostofsky received his medical degree in 1990 through the Rensselaer Polytechnic Institute-Albany Medical College six-year program, where he won the Jack Spitalny Prize for exceptional achievement in pediatrics.
 He went on to an internship and residencies in pediatrics and pediatric neurology at the University of Minnesota.
 Dr. Mostofsky first came to Kennedy Krieger Institute in 1995 for a fellowship in the Department of Developmental Cognitive Neurology, and stayed on as a pediatric neurologist, with subspecialty training and experience in behavioral neurology as it applies to the study of childhood developmental disorders.
-Dr. Mostofsky is the director of Kennedy Krieger Institute's Laboratory for Neurocognitive and Imaging Research (LNIR), which focuses on understanding the neurological basis of developmental disorders, including autism and attention deficit hyperactivity disorder (ADHD).
+Dr. Mostofsky is the director of Kennedy Krieger Institute's Center for Neurodevelopmental and Imaging Research (CNIR), which focuses on understanding the neurological basis of developmental disorders, including autism and attention deficit hyperactivity disorder (ADHD).

 Dr. Mostofsky’s clinical practice focuses on serving children in the autism spectrum and he serves as the medical director of the Center for Autism and Related Disorders (CARD) at Kennedy Krieger Institute.
 He is a member of the American Academy of Neurology, the Child Neurology Society, the International Neuropsychological Society, the Society for Cognitive Neuroscience, the Society for Behavioral and Cognitive Neurology and the Organization for Human Brain Mapping.